jmrborges05/SwiftUEx/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftUEx.svg?style=flat)](http://cocoapods.org/pods/SwiftUEx)

 ##Descrpition
-SwiftUEx is a collection of extensions
+SwiftUEx is a collection of useful extensions to use on various types of data

 ## Installation